 The team includes Physiotherapists, Physiotherapy Assistants and Support Staff.

 The service is available to children and young people; aged 0-16 years of age, (0-19 with an active EHCP) who are registered with a GP in Wolverhampton, and who have a physical difficulty which is compromising their motor development or function.

 What does your service do?

-We work with children who have neurological, developmental, and orthopaedic conditions who may also have complex long-term medical, social and learning needs.
-The focus is on maximising a child or young person's physical ability within their everyday activities at home, in education and in their community.
+We work with children and young people who have neurological, developmental, and orthopaedic conditions who may also have complex long-term medical needs.
+The focus is on maximising the child and young person's physical ability within their everyday activities at home, in education and in their community.

-Physiotherapists may work with Occupational Therapists to achieve the outcomes outlined here.
+Physiotherapists may work with other health care professionals such as Occupational Therapists to achieve the outcomes outlined here.

-Our Physiotherapists and Occupational Therapists specialise in the treatment of children and young people.
+Our Physiotherapists specialise in the treatment of children and young people.
 We follow local and national professional guidelines, and have supportive management training and review structure.
-Our therapists have had further training in Bobath, neuro-development, sensory integration, orthopaedics, hydrotherapy and respiratory conditions.
+Our therapists have had further training in Bobath, neuro-development, orthopaedics, and respiratory conditions.
 All staff are DBS checked and undertake on-going mandatory training and continuing professional development.